NVIDIA/spark-rapids/docs/spark-profiling-tool.md

   -p, --print-plans               Print the SQL plans to a file named
                                   'planDescriptions.log'.
                                   Default is false.
+  -s, --start-app-time  <arg>     Filter event logs whose application start
+                                  occurred within the past specified time
+                                  period.
+Valid time periods are
+                                  min(minute),h(hours),d(days),w(weeks),m(months).
+                                  If a period is not specified it defaults to days.
   -t, --timeout  <arg>            Maximum time in seconds to wait for the event
                                   logs to be processed.
 Default is 24 hours (86400 seconds) and must be greater than 3